By continuing to browse the site you are agreeing to our use of cookies. For more details about cookies and how to manage them, see our cookie policy.

 Sources of water for use in new mining projects are considered in detail prior to commencement of construction and this analysis forms an integral part of any scoping or feasibility study.
 The KAZ Minerals Projects Division, together with senior management and the Board, considers the availability of fresh water for copper processing and any likely adverse effect on local communities or the surrounding environment before approving a new development project.

-All of KAZ Minerals’ existing mining and processing sites benefit from access to sufficient fresh water to meet design capacity and none of the Group’s operations are located in water-stressed areas.
-The Group seeks to conserve and recycle as much water as possible, with the main sources of reusable water being from tailings and mine water inflow.
+All of KAZ Minerals’ existing mining and processing sites benefit from access to sufficient fresh water to meet design capacity and none of the Group’s operations are located in severely water stressed areas.
+The Group seeks to conserve and recycle as much water as possible, with the main sources of reusable water being from the tailings storage facilities and mine water inflow.
 The Aktogay and Bozshakol sulphide concentrators are designed to be efficient in their water consumption and utilise processes to reduce potential losses through evaporation.

 ---|---|---|